anuprathi321/Behavorial-Cloning/ReadMe.md

 |Trainable params| 5,173,987|
 |Non-trainable params| 2,656|

-Data from inputs images is normalized in model itself so that no preprocessing is required for test data.
-Top 70 pixels and bottom 20 pixels are cropped to remove background data not suitable for training.
-Dropout and batch normalization is used to avoid over fitting.
+Data from input images is normalized in model itself so that no preprocessing is required for test data.
+Top 70 pixels and bottom 20 pixels are cropped to remove background data that is not suitable for training.
+Dropout and batch normalization is used to avoid over fitting of the model.

 The model used an adam optimizer, so the learning rate was not tuned manually.